soffes/blog/published/2008-09-19-simple-pagination-and-commenting-ideas/simple-pagination-and-commenting-ideas.markdown

+---
-# Simple Pagination and Commenting Ideas
+title: Simple Pagination and Commenting Ideas
+categories: meta development web
+---

 I was playing with the [new Twitter](http://twitter.com/samsoffes) last night when I got the idea to redo my blog colors to match my [my Twitter profile](http://twitter.com/samsoffes) colors.
 I got kinda bored and and decided to add pagination to my blog.</p>